Pittsburgh Golfers Tour LLC

 Payouts come from the Prize Purse and separate side games, but are total amounts paid in by the participating players.
 Overall we try to pay out approximately 25 % of the flight or field.
 There are a variety of tournament formats, optional side games, daily, and yearly competitions.
 You obviously must be paid into the respective competition to collect any winnings.
 Sometimes Sponsors will provide cash and prizes for winners of various competitions as well.
 Tournament winnings are not paid out until the results are confirmed and verified, usually the following day.
 Therefore, winning amounts will be added to the players accounts (see final section in handbook).
-Side games are "cash in- cash out" and can be distributed at the course upon conclusion of the scoring.
+Side games are "cash in- cash out" and can be distributed at the course upon conclusion of the scoring when requested.
 If any clerical errors occur, adjustments will be made as needed.
 All results are posted in the Individual Results and Leader Board pages.
 Amateur players receive winnings in the form of credit, merchandise, or certificates following the USGA guidelines.

 SKILL CONTESTS and SIDE GAMES